- Valencia, Spain 46002

 5.How much does private health insurance in Spain cost for expats?

-The cost of private health insurance in Spain depends on:
+Expat private health insurance in Spain cost depends on:

 - Age